 Hoffbrau.
-Once again we’ve found the atmosphere at this delightfully Austinesque steak shop to be its primary charm.
-Sink into the deep vinyl (deep because the springs are shot) booths, put your elbows on the table, have a beer and listen to the genuine Texas accents of the polyester-clad cowboys (the real kind that let you know.
-In case you doubted, that this is a real steak restaurant).
-You’ll leave as full as your Levi’s can handle for less than $10, and if you’re into real and beautiful self-abuse, there’s a Haagen-Dazs two doors down for dessert.
-(3205 Knox at Cole.
-559-2680.
-Sun-Thur 11-11, Fri 11-midnight, Sat noon-midnight.
+Once again we’ve found the atmosphereat this delightfully Austinesque steak shop to be its primary charm.
+Sink into the deep vinyl (deep because the springs are shot) booths, put your elbows on the table, have a beer and listen to the genuine Texas accents of the polyester-clad cowboys (the real kind that let you know, in case you doubted, that this is a real steak restaurant).
+You ’II leave as full as your Levi’s can handle for less than $10. and if you’re into real and beautiful self-abuse, there’s a Haagen-Dazs two doors down for dessert (3205 Knox at Cole.
+559-2680- Mon-Thur 11-11, Fri 11-midnight.
+Sat noon-midnight, Sun 5-11.
 All credit cards. $$)

 FORT WORTH RESTAURANTS

 Angelo’s.
 If Chrysler could turn out autos the way Angelo’s assembles and delivers lunch-hour sandwiches, there would be no need for a bail-out.
 The coordinator takes your order, dabs sauce on a bun and spins the bun onto a precise spot in front of the cutter.
-The cutter loads the bun with juicy tender meat, crowns it and passes it back to the coordinator, who wraps if without looking.
+The cutter loads the bun with juicy, tender meat, crowns it and passes it back to the coordinator, who wraps it without looking.
 The counter help hands you your sandwich, takes your money and yells “large.”
-A 12-ounce frozen mug of draft Budweiser costs 70￠; an 18-ounce mug of the same costs 80￠.
+A 12-ounce frozen mug of draft Budweiser costs 70 cents; an 18-ounce mug of the same costs 80 cents.
 That’s why the counter keeps yelling “large.”
 There is no better barbecued beef in Fort Worth than at Angelo’s.
 And there are a couple of sleepers here, too, known only to the regulars.
 There hasn’t been a bargain around like the $1.20 hot link sandwich with sauce, pickles and onions since the demise of the nickel Coke.
 And the chili (steaming in temperature but not seasoning) is the best west of Tolbert’s.
-(2533 White Settlement Rd.
+(2533 White Settlement Road.
 (817) 332-0357.
 Mon-Sat 11-10.
 Closed Sun.
 No reservations.
 No credit cards. $)

 Cattlemen’s.
 There are ups and downs here, but the prime steak is definitely an upper.
 First-time visitors are usually excited at the rustic Texas-style setting in the heart of the old Stockyards area.
-The restaurant exterior with its weathered facade promises a return to the days when this was the gathering point for the journey up the Chisholm Trail.
+The restaurant exterior with its weathered facade prom ises a return to the days when this was the gathering point for the journey up the Chisholm Trail.
 But the interior is a letdown.
-There’s nothing much to see except for pictures of blue-ribbon beeves that are displayed to document the superb quality of meat that has been devoured here.
-(There’s one picture of a horse that is undoubtedly displayed for some other reason.)
+There’s nothing much to see except for the pictures of blue-ribbon beeves that are displayed to document the superb quality of meat that has been devoured here.
+(There’s one pic ture of a horse that is undoubtedly displayed for some other reason.)
 But when the steaks arrive, all else becomes incidental.
 The prime cuts of rib eye and K.C. sirloin are delectable, and the 18-ounce prime boneless strip is a third-degree sin.
-The Saturday night service reminded us of the service on the Braniff flight to Oklahoma City: frantic and elusive.
-You wouldn’t miss anything if you ate nothing but steak, though the lamb fries will likely appeal to those who are psychologically attuned.
+The Satur day night service reminded us of the service on the Braniff flight to Oklahoma City: frantic and elusive.
 (2458 N Main.
-(817) 624-3945.
-Mon-Fri 11-10:30, Sat 4:30-10:30.
+(817) 624-3945 Mon-Fri 11-10:30.
+Sat 4:30-10:30.
 Closed Sun.
 Reservations.
-MC, V, AE, DC. $$$)
+MC, V, AE.
+DC. $$$)